tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ```

 > Note that we did not add `GITHUB_CLIENT_SECRET` to the config exports.
 This is the a secret key that should only be used from the server and should not be accessible through the browser.

+At this point you should be able to authenticate with GitHub!
+Try clicking the 'Edit This Site' button again and go through the auth flow.

 ## Loading content from GitHub